Las Vegas in the 1940s: 1940–44

 In the early 1940s, the town experienced political problems resulting in two city governments, each claiming to have the right to rule.

 The militarization of Las Vegas began when the Army Gunnery School (now Nellis Air Force Base) was established in 1941; between 1941 and 1945, 55,000 students attended classes here.

 The city of Henderson was established in 1941.

 During the World War II period, when defense spending was high, tourist traffic to Las Vegas necessitated raising of many new buildings on Fifth Street, Fremont Street and many other prime roads leading to the casinos.
 During the '40s and '50s the resort sector also developed in a big way to the detriment of the residential houses in many of the residential streets.
 Suburbs with single family housing complexes and apartment blocks sprung up behind El Rancho and other hotels on The Strip.
 The city also modified its grid pattern layout, as the city extended southwards and realigned in a north–south direction.
 As the casinos came into existence on the Strip near Fremont Street, commercial establishments were moved to Main Street and Commerce Street.

 In 1940, the Clark Inn Motel was built as a Regency modern type hotel.
-In the same year, the Chief Hotel came into existence as a remodeled version of the mission hotel.
+In the same year, the Chief Hotel came into existence as a remodeled version of the Mission Hotel.
 Both these were built on the Charleston Boulevard in the 1200 block.
-During the second World War period, the Las Vegas Boulevard witnessed proliferation of wedding chapels, auto courts and motels.
-In 1940, the hotel magnate of California, Hull was invited by James Cashman of the Los Angeles Chamber of Commerce to build one of his El Rancho Hotels with casino, which would be profitable.
+During the Second World War period, the Las Vegas Boulevard witnessed proliferation of wedding chapels, auto courts and motels.
+In 1940, the hotel magnate of California, Hull was invited by James Cashman of the Los Angeles Chamber of Commerce to build one of his El Rancho Hotels with a casino, which would be profitable.
 Cashman and his associates showed him a number of sites.
 But Hull had his own preference and built the El Rancho Las Vegas hotel at a large site of his choice.
-He built the hotel with a sprawling casino, coffee shops upscale restaurants, well-turned gardens and parks, swimming pool and a large parking lot which could accommodate 500 cars.
+He built the hotel with a sprawling casino, coffee shops upscale restaurants, well-turned gardens and parks, a swimming pool and a large parking lot which could accommodate 500 cars.
 Following this hotel, the next seven years witnessed the emergence of Last Frontier, Flamingo and Thunderbird hotels.
 It was built in the low rise western architectural style at the early developmental stage of The Strip.
 The El Rancho Vegas opened in 1941 on what became the Las Vegas Strip, serving as the model for future casinos.
 In 1942, Clark Gable was staying at the El Rancho when he learned that his wife Carole Lombard was in a commercial airplane crash near Las Vegas at Goodsprings, Nevada, in which there were no survivors.